guaturamarcelo/CMCC-Spreads_ui/README.md

 * Applying the path modifications before start the server
 ```
 cd CMCC-Suite
-./run.ksh
+./run.ksh 1

 ```
 > **Warning**
-At the first time
+> Option 1 is only necessary at the first time.
 ### Executing program